9 Toothbrushing Mistakes -- and How to Fix Them

-Know your bristles.
-If they're too stiff, they can hurt your gums.
-The American Dental Association (ADA) recommends a soft brush.
+Know your bristles, too.
+If they're really stiff, they can hurt your gums.
+A soft brush is best.

 2. Give It Time

 Are you brushing enough?
-Twice a day is recommended. ''Three times a day is best," Sesemann says.
+Twice a day is recommended, but Sesemann says three times a day is best.

-Some electric toothbrushes have built-in timers and can even track your use patterns by syncing to your smartphone.
+Some electric toothbrushes have built-in timers and can track how you're using it by syncing to your smartphone.

 Brushing more than three times a day might not be ideal, Sesemann says.
 That's because too much can wear down your teeth's outer shell, called enamel, and damage your gums.

 Also, “don’t bear down too hard,” he says.
 “Use a lighter touch.”

 If you use an electric brush, "you let the bristles do the work and just guide the toothbrush,” Price says.

 Be gentle.
 It doesn’t take a lot of force to remove plaque, he says.